kiot-innovations/cordova-plugin-zip/README.md

 2. Search for "Validate Workspace" in the search input
 3. Select [Yes]

+## Run the app on your iPhone

+1. Connect your iPhone to the Mac
+2. On Xcode, select your iPhone from the devices list (located at the top center in Xcode)
+3. Hit the Run button (it's a triangle icon)

 ## Run in iOS simulator

+> Note: The app has limited functionality on a simulator; you should use a real device instead

 ```
 cd ~/sunpower/energylink-connect2/;